abhinavdc/abhinav.xyz/src/pages/articles/2019-04-04---Podcasts-To-Follow/index.md

 category: 'Picks'
 tags:
   - 'Podcasts'
-description: 'If you are web developer you should never miss an episode of these awesome web development podcasts'
+description: 'If you are web developer you should never miss an episode of these awesome tech podcasts'
 ---

 These are some of the podcasts I listen to, to stay updated on the trends and happenings in the front end and web development scene.